binge-plus/BINGE-PLUS/Readme.md

 Heroku: The app is deployed on Heroku using the Docker image built through GitHub Actions.
 Apache: The workflow configures and installs the Apache web server for hosting the application in production.

-## Notifications (using chat id and bot token)
-Integrated with a custom Python script (notify.py) that sends notifications to the BINGE-PLUS Channel whenever key events occur, such as successful builds or deployments.

 # Required Secrets in GitHub
 To ensure your workflows run smoothly, you'll need to store sensitive information in GitHub Secrets.
 Follow the steps below to configure them:
 - GITHUB_TOKEN: Automatically provided by GitHub for authenticating actions.
 - SONAR_TOKEN: Token from your SonarCloud account for analysis authentication.
 - DOCKERHUB_USERNAME & DOCKERHUB_PASSWORD: For authenticating Docker builds and pushes.